 GSS provides support through a number of different funding mechanisms:

 - Regular research awards

 - Faculty early-career development (CAREER) awards

-- Awards for conferences, workshops, group-travel support, and community-development or community-serving activities
+- Awards for conferences, group travel, and community-development activities

 - Research coordination network (RCN) awards